Scott-Makes-You-Move/backend-service/README.md

 ## API Documentation
 The application exposes an OpenAPI 3.0 specification for the APIs.
 Once the application is running, you can view the API documentation at: `http://localhost:9000/swagger-ui.html`

-## Bootstrapping Data
-There is an endpoint available for bootstrapping data at: `http://localhost:9000/api/v1/bootstrap`

 ---
 Happy developing! 🚀